Taha-Di-Nero/testFE/README.md

 ## Serve and build

 Run `npm run start` for a dev server.
 Navigate to `http://localhost:4200/`.

+Use the `Floating Action Button` to add charts.

 ## Build